-Back to school is an incredibly busy time for many families—and this year, even more so—but laying the groundwork for a good relationship with your child's teacher now can help you and your child for the entire school year.
+Laying the groundwork for a good relationship with your child’s teacher now can help you and your child for the entire school year.
 When you establish a relationship with the teacher, you become more approachable, and they are more likely to communicate with you.
+But, how do you even begin the conversation?
+Well, we’ve got a few conversation starters to get you going.

 1. “How do you prefer to be contacted?”